 Specialized Roubaix: the cobble slayer and endurance machine

-The defining feature of both the Specialized Ruby and Roubaix is the ‘future shock’ front suspension.
-This comes with 20mm of travel, which can be adjusted pending rider weight and planned terrain to fine tune the ride.
+The defining feature of the Specialized Roubaix is the ‘future shock’ front suspension.
+This comes with 20mm of travel, which can be adjusted with a dial above the stem on the higher end options.

-All of the Roubaix and Ruby models come with the brand’s CG-R seat post.
-With its 27.2mm diameter and unique switchback shape, this was designed with the cobbles of the spring classics in mind, with the goal of reducing vibration.
+All models now come with a D-shaped ‘Pave’ seatpost, this was designed with the cobbles of the spring classics in mind, with the goal of reducing vibration.

 The bikes also feature compact chainsets and 11-32 and 11-30 cassettes, providing a wide range of gears which will offer plenty of help on the hills – though this will mean jumps between gears are a little more clunky and noticeable.